edexter/population-genetics/genetic_diversity/Practical_exercise_calculating_genetic_diversity.md

 2. **If you sampled 5 individuals instead of 20, would you expect S to increase or decrease?
 What about π?**
    - Consider which statistic is more affected by sample size

-3. **What does a negative Tajima's D value suggest about the population?**
-   - What does it mean if there are many rare variants?

-4. **Why might different regions of the genome show different levels of diversity?**
+3. **Why might different regions of the genome show different levels of diversity?**
    - Think about selection, recombination, mutation rate

-5. **Looking at your results, would you say this *Pasteuria* population has high or low genetic diversity?**
+4. **Looking at your results, would you say this *Pasteuria* population has high or low genetic diversity?**
    - What factors might influence diversity in a bacterial population?

 ---